rasmushansen/sovereign-university-data-test/courses/ln201/en.md

 On Lightning, only two people are aware of the transaction, and it is more confidential than Bitcoin.
 Onion routing means that an intermediate node does not know the sender and recipient of the payment.

-To use the Lightning Network, it is recommended to follow a training on your YouTube channel or directly on the discover Bitcoin website, or to use the training on Umbrell.
+To use Lightning Network, it is recommended to follow a training on your YouTube channel or directly on the discover Bitcoin website, or to use the training on Umbrell.
 It is also possible to send arbitrary text during a payment on Lightning using a dedicated field for this, which can be useful for donations or messaging.
 However, it is important to note that Lightning routing nodes could be regulated in the future, with some states attempting to regulate routing nodes.
-For merchants, it is necessary to manage liquidity to accept payments on the Lightning Network, with current constraints that can be overcome with appropriate solutions.
+For merchants, it is necessary to manage liquidity to accept payments on Lightning Network, with current constraints that can be overcome with appropriate solutions.

 Finally, the future of Bitcoin is promising with a possible projection of one million in five years.
 To ensure the professionalization of the industry and the creation of an alternative system to the existing banking system, it is important to contribute to the network and stop trusting.

 ## Acknowledgments and keep digging the rabbit hole

 Congratulations! 🎉
-You have completed the LN 201 training - Introduction to the Lightning Network!
+You have completed the LN 201 training - Introduction to Lightning Network!
 You can be proud of yourself because it's not easy.
 Know that few people go as deep into the Bitcoin rabbit hole.

 First of all, a big thank you to Fanis Makalakis for offering us this great free course on a more ethnic aspect of Lightning.
 Don't hesitate to follow him on Twitter, on his blog, or through his work at LN market.

 Then, if you want to help the project, don't hesitate to sponsor us on Patreon.
 Your donations will be used to produce content for new training courses and of course, you will be the first to be informed (including for Fanis' next one which is in the works!).

-The Lightning Network adventure continues with the Umbrel training and the implementation of a Lightning Network node.
+Lightning Network adventure continues with the Umbrel training and the implementation of a Lightning Network node.
 Theory is over and it's time for practice with the LN 202 training now!

 Kisses and see you soon!